Darn it! Where did I park my car again?

-- Participating in activities that increase alertness, energy and brain power, such as regular exercise and meditation or trying activities like crosswords and Sudoku or working on a puzzle.
+- Participating in activities that increase alertness, energy and brain health/power, such as regular physical activity and meditation or trying activities like crosswords and Sudoku or working on a puzzle.

 - Getting plenty of sleep.

-- Eating a diet rich in fruits, vegetables and healthy fats and whole grains.
+- Eating a healthy diet rich in fruits, vegetables and healthy fats and whole grains.

 - Managing stress by knowing your limitations.
 For example, completing tasks one at a time, making checklists to ensure that you are remembering to complete all aspects of a task and setting reminders for important upcoming events can help take the pressure off of your brain.